Wisconsin recount confirms Biden’s win over Trump, cementing the president’s failure to change the election results

 “This recount demonstrated what we already know: that elections in Milwaukee County are fair, transparent, accurate and secure,” County Clerk George Christenson said as the county election commission voted to certify its results Friday.
 “We have once again demonstrated good government in Wisconsin.”

 The recounts required dozens of election employees to work for more than 12 hours a day since Nov.
 20, taking off only Thanksgiving Day.
-Officials in both counties took over local convention centers to allow workers to spread out, erected Plexiglas shields, and instructed workers and observers alike to wear masks.
+Officials in both counties took over local convention centers to allow workers to spread out, erected plexiglass shields, and instructed workers and observers alike to wear masks.

 Still, election officials worried employees could have been exposed to the coronavirus while conducting a process they had asserted from the start was exceptionally unlikely to change the state’s results, given Biden’s margin of victory.